arcus-azure/arcus.webapi/docs/features/security/secrets/auto-invalidate-secrets.md

     var mySecretProvider = new MySecretProvider();
     services.AddSingleton<ISecretProvider>(serviceProvider => mySecretProvider);

-    // An `ICachedSecretProvider` implementation which secret keys will automatically be invalidated;
+    // An `ICachedSecretProvider` implementation which secret keys will automatically be invalidated. services.AddSingleton<ICachedSecretProvider>(serviceProvider => new MyCachedSecretProvider(mySecretProvider));
-    //     the `.InvalidateSecret()` method on this instance will automatically be called when an `SecretNewVersionCreated` event is emitted by the Azure Key Vault resource. services.AddSingleton<ICachedSecretProvider>(serviceProvider => new MyCachedSecretProvider(mySecretProvider));

     services.AddAutoInvalidateKeyVaultSecretBackgroundJob(